kwhrtsk/rails-k8s-demoapp/k8s/manifests-step2/README.md

 # setup all objects
 cat *.yaml | kubectl apply -f -

+# open demoapp in browser
+minikube service demoapp-puma

 # cleanup all objects
 cat *.yaml | kubectl delete -f -
 ```

 # Restrictions

 * Data of MySQL and Redis is volatile.
-To persistent this, refer to step2.
+To persistent this, refer to step3.
 * Application URL will change each kubectl apply.
-To fix this, refer to step2.
+To fix this, refer to step3.
-* `puma` deployment has Only 1 replicas to avoid conflicts `rake db:setup` from multiple puma containers from `./bin/setup-and-start-puma`.